Populations in Port-au-Prince and Artibonite, Haiti, are facing possible atrocity crimes due to widespread violence and abuses by armed gangs.

-Since the assassination of then-President Jovenel Moïse in July 2021, violence has intensified in Haiti, particularly in Port-au-Prince, where armed gangs have rapidly proliferated and are perpetrating widespread abuses in a climate of total impunity.
-Approximately 300 criminal groups are active in Haiti, and the UN estimates that 2.7 million Haitians, including 1.6 million women and children, live in areas under gang control.
-Throughout 2023 several UN officials warned that insecurity in the Port-au-Prince metropolitan area reached levels comparable to countries in armed conflict amid deadly violence and intense turf wars between two of the largest gang coalitions, G9 and Gpèp.
+Since the assassination of then-President Jovenel Moïse in July 2021, violence has intensified in Haiti, particularly in Port-au-Prince, where armed gangs rapidly proliferated and have been perpetrating widespread abuses in a climate of total impunity.
+Approximately 300 criminal groups are active, and the UN estimates that 2.7 million Haitians, including 1.6 million women and children, live in areas under gang control.
+Several UN officials have warned that insecurity in the Port-au-Prince metropolitan area has reached levels comparable to countries in armed conflict and the UN Secretary-General has warned that gangs could overrun the capital.
 There has also been a significant rise in gang violence in Artibonite, a department in central Haiti, where populations face near-daily attacks and abuses.

 The grave security situation has been exacerbated by protracted political deadlock, as well as a dysfunctional judiciary and the lack of legitimate executive or legislative bodies, in the last several years.
 In April 2024 a Transitional Presidential Council (TPC) was installed and made responsible for preparing a roadmap toward elections – the first elections since 2016 – among other tasks.
 The TPC has been embroiled in a corruption scandal and political infighting, further eroding public trust in the government.

 In response to the multidimensional crisis, in October 2022 the UNSC established a sanctions regime and arms embargo.
 In September 2024 the UNSC sanctioned a leader of the Gran Grif gang – one of the largest and most powerful gangs in Artibonite – as well as a former parliamentarian, the first member of the Haitian elite to be sanctioned by the UN for allegedly forming, supporting and arming the group.
+Meanwhile, in June 2024 the UNSC-authorized Multinational Security Support Mission (MSS), led by Kenya, began joint operations alongside the HNP to combat gangs and restore security under strict adherence to international law, including respect for human rights and the use of force protocols.

 The prevalence and spread of gang violence is also fueled by long-standing close ties between gangs and elites, as well as the power vacuum created since the assassination of former President Moïse.
 For decades, police, politicians and other elites utilized gangs to enforce their authority and provided them with funds, weapons and impunity for abuses.